ashikurriyal/MerchMaven/README.md

 yarn dev
 ```

+### Notes:
-Replace "your-username" and "your-repo-name" with your GitHub username and repository name.
+- Replace `your-username` and `your-repo-name` with your GitHub username and repository name.
 This section includes detailed steps for installing dependencies, setting up environment variables, and running the project.
+- This `README.md` file is specifically tailored for setting up and running the frontend of my project.

 ## Build using
 - **JavaScript**